fortinetdev/terraform-provider-fortios/website/docs/r/fortios_router_accesslist.html.markdown

 ## Note
-Due to the limitations of the current FortiOS API, the feature can only be correctly supported when FortiOS Version >= 6.2.4, for FortiOS Version < 6.2.4, please use the following resource configuration as an alternative.
+Due to the limitations of the current system, the feature can only be correctly supported when FortiOS Version >= 6.2.4, for FortiOS Version < 6.2.4, please use the following resource configuration as an alternative.

 ### Example
 ```